AdvancedPhotonSource/cohere/docs/source/config_data.rst

     center_shift = [0,0,0]

 - binning:
-| Optional, a list that defines binning values in respective dimensions, [1,1,1] has no effect
+| Optional, a list that defines binning values in respective dimensions, [1,1,1] has no effect.
 | If auto_data is configured in main config file, this list will be overridden by calculated values.
 | example:
 ::